ssokolova/copilot-testing/labs.md

  ![full entry](./images/ct56.png?raw=true "full entry")

-10. After executing this, you'll likely see some updated code suggestions, but you can scroll down further to see the *Explanation* section.
+10. After executing this, you'll likely see some updated code suggestions, but you can scan through to see the sections with explanations.

  ![explanation](./images/ct58.png?raw=true "explanation")